sambanova/ai-starter-kit/enterprise_knowledge_retriever/README.md

 1. Follow the instructions [here](../README.md#use-sambastudio-option-1) for setting up your environment variables.

 2. In the [config file](./config.yaml), set the variable `type` `embedding_model` to `"sambastudio"` and set the configs `batch_size`, `coe` and `select_expert` according your sambastudio endpoint

-    > NOTE: Using different embedding models (cpu or sambastudio) may change the results, and change How the embedding model is set and what the parameters are.

 ## Install system dependencies